sslotsky/violet-paginator/README.md

 ## Usage

-`VioletPaginator` is inteded to be flexible so that it can be used in many ways without much fuss.
-We provide premade components, but our library is broken down into small, exposed pieces that allow you to easily configure our behavior, abstract our functionality, and create your own components.
+`VioletPaginator` is intended to be flexible so that it can be used in many ways without much fuss.
+We provide premade components, but our library is broken down into small, exposed pieces that allow you to easily override default settings, abstract core functionality, and create your own components.

 ### Configuration